 While this method is inconvenient, it can be used to specify the mass of objects once a standard mass is declared.

 These accelerations were calculated from Newton's gravitational formula describing the force of attraction, but these accelerations can be verified experimentally without reference to the concept of force

 .
 We know what a second is and what a meter is.
 Even with less accurate standards of measurement for distance and time duration, these observations could be made without presuming that the accelerations are prompted by a force.
-This is a construct that could have been postponed until a formal definition of force could was announced, but Newton was not constructing definitions.
+This is a construct that could have been postponed until a formal definition of force could be announced, but Newton was then constructing laws.

 If Isaac Newton described the mutual attraction of objects without referring to force, we could have had the following law of motion:

 , with a distance, r, between their centers, accelerate towards each other at a rate that is proportional to the mass of the other object and inversely proportional to the square of the distance, r, between them.